Community - Population

 Population

-• An out-migration of 3,562 residents due to relocation, compared to 2,532 in the previous census period.
+• In the same timeframe, 3,562 residents left compared to 2,534 in the previous census period.
 Reasons for relocation vary, with factors such as housing affordability, gentrification, and real estate trends playing roles.

 Population by Age